Lenders usually require a credit score of at least 580 and a DTI below 40% to qualify for a personal loan.

 Using a personal loan to consolidate high-interest-rate debt can lower your total monthly payment and potentially even your average interest rate.
 It can also improve your credit by improving your credit utilization and DTI ratios.

 However, make sure you don’t continue to use your now-paid-off credit cards.
-Doing so could land you in even more debt than you were before and actually make your financial situation worse, not better.
+Doing so could land you in even more debt than you were before and actually make your financial situation worse instead of improving it.

 Avoiding common pitfalls